mercedeszafeher/verkehrstote-chart/README.md

 ## Overview

 This dashboard presents traffic fatality data sourced from an external REST API (hidden behind an internal API route).
-Users can filter the data by Bundesland (region) and Jahr (year).
 When multiple years are available, a line chart displays trends over time.
 When a single year is selected, a bar chart shows side-by-side columns representing the total fatalities per region with their respective counts.
+The dashboard lets users filter by:

+- **Bundesland** (Region)
+- **Jahr** (Year)
+- **Geschlecht** (Gender)
+- **Gebiet** (Area)
+- **Altergruppe** (Age Group)

+Additionally, when a single year is selected, a **"Statistik nach:"** dropdown lets the user choose how to group the data (e.g. by Bundesland, Jahr, Monat, Geschlecht, Gebiet, or Alter).
+If no Bundesland is chosen for a given year, the system automatically groups by Bundesland so that each bar represents one region.

 ## Features

 - **Dynamic Data Visualization:**
-  - **Line Chart:** Shows the evolution of traffic fatalities across multiple years.
+  - **Multi-Year Line Chart:** Shows trends over multiple years grouped by Bundesland.
-  - **Bar Chart:** Displays a breakdown by Bundesland for a selected year, with each region's fatality count.
+  - **Single-Year Bar Chart:** When a specific year is selected, displays a bar chart grouped by the chosen dimension.
+If no Bundesland is selected, the dashboard defaults to grouping by Bundesland.
+- **Advanced Filtering:**
+  Users can filter data by Bundesland, Jahr, Geschlecht, Gebiet, and Altergruppe.
+- **Custom Grouping Options:**
+  An extra “Statistik nach:” dropdown allows grouping of the single-year data by Monat, Geschlecht, Gebiet, Alter, Bundesland, or Jahr.
+- **Data Transformation:**
+  An internal API route converts raw API values into human‑readable formats:
+  - Bundesland, Gebiet mappings.
+  - `AlterGr_ID` is mapped as follows: IDs 1–16 map to age ranges (e.g. "0-4", "5-9", …, "70-74", with ID 16 being "75+"), ID 17 becomes “nicht geboren”, and ID 18 becomes “unbekannt.”
+- **Consistent and Randomized Colors:**
+  The dashboard uses a fixed color map for line charts and a separate utility for generating random blue shades for bar charts.
 - **Responsive Design:**
-  - Built with SCSS modules and media queries for optimal display on mobile, tablet, desktop, and larger screens.
+  Uses SCSS Modules with media queries to ensure the layout adapts to mobile, tablet, desktop, and larger screens.
-- **Consistent Branding:**
-  - Each Bundesland is assigned a fixed color for consistency.
-- **Secure Data Access:**
-  - An internal API route acts as a proxy to hide the external API endpoint from end users.

 ## Technologies Used